 When capturing a whistleblowing report, detail is essential.
 More detail can greatly aid the investigation process - but it can be difficult to determine how much information is 'too much'.
-Both the reporter and the handler must avoid collecting and sharing unnecessary personal data (which is then subsequently stored and processed).

-b.
+Both the reporter and the handler must avoid collecting and sharing unnecessary personal data b.
 Storing whistleblowing report and subject data